DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-07-31-android-udacity-capstone.md

 - creating cursor adapter to use the data loader

 This [whole flow of Loader](http://www.androiddesignpatterns.com/2012/07/loaders-and-loadermanager-background.html) is quite detailed and can be [difficult to understand](https://www.udacity.com/course/viewer#!/c-ud853/l-3681658545/m-1593528720).
-I now understand why services like Firebase are so useful.
-They can save a lot of developer time.
+I now know why services like Firebase are so useful.
+They help developers save a lot of time.

 ## SyncAdapter
 I used SyncAdapter to schedule synchronization with data.
 Though now, Google recommends using JobScheduler, this part too was mandated by Udacity.
 SyncAdapter's ability to sync immediately or configure periodic sync came handy.
-I added settings to choose duration between syncs.
+I added settings, for user to change duration between syncs.
 While, the immediate sync option was useful in implementing 'Pull to refresh' and menu item 'Refresh' to get new data from server.

 ## Recycler View / List View